4strid/the-object-hotel/README.md

 ## What does `var` do anyway?

 Time to get a little technical.
 Consider the keyword `var`: ever wonder what it actually does?
 Sure, we know it creates a local variable in the current function scope, but that's an outcome not an action.
 Essentially, `var` allocates a slot of memory big enough to hold exactly one variable.
-Since JavaScript isn't typed, it's not exactly straightforward (a number might take up a different amount of space than a string), and reassignment may cause it to start all over again, but what's consistent here is that we're saying, "I have this single variable, with its single value and I need some space to store it."
+Since JavaScript isn't typed, it's not exactly straightforward (a number might take up a different amount of space than a string), and reassignment may cause it to start all over again, but what is consistent is that we're saying, "I have this single variable, with its single value and I need some space to store it."

 The premise that I've insisted on so adamantly, that a variable only ever holds one value, appears to be completely contradicted when we throw objects into the mix.
 An object might contain any number of values as its properties, and we can definitely assign objects to variables.